joom/WangsAlgorithm/README.md

 WangsAlgorithm [![Build Status](https://secure.travis-ci.org/joom/WangsAlgorithm.svg)](http://travis-ci.org/joom/WangsAlgorithm)
 ==============

-A propositional theorem prover in Haskell, using Wang's Algorithm.
+A propositional theorem prover in Haskell, using [Wang's Algorithm](http://www.cs.bham.ac.uk/research/projects/poplog/doc/popteach/wang), based on the sequent calculus (LK).
 Reading [a Prolog implementation](https://github.com/benhuds/Prolog) helped me understand it better.

 ## Usage

 In order to use or compile the program you need to have [Haskell](http://www.haskell.org/) installed.

-After you cloning the repository, go the repository folder and do
+After you cloning the repository, go to the repository folder and do

 ```bash
 cabal build